getButterfly/imagepress/readme.txt

 = 7.5.7 =
 * TODO: UI: Added colour control for profile pages (light text vs dark text)

+= 7.5.6.1 =
+* FIX: Fixed pagination issue with filters
+* FIX: Fixed empty profiles when no user is provided
+* FIX: Fixed empty collections when no collection is provided

 = 7.5.6 =
 * FIX: Fixed search query parameter with taxonomy filtering